quacksouls/lyf/_tabs/code_README.md

 order: 6
 ---

-An easy way to insert code is to use the triple back ticks like so:
+An easy way to insert code is to use the triple backticks like so:

 ```
 # Code from some language.